You have an online business, and now you’re ready to build an email list.

 Pretty soon, the traffic will roll into your page like it did for Dean.

 If you’ve been building your online business for some time now, you’ve probably heard of Slack.

 Slack is quickly becoming one of the most popular team communication platforms available, and people are using it within their workflows and to communicate about events and specific topics.

 Since Slack hosts large groups of people around a common interest, that makes it a great place where huge portions of your target audience inevitably hang out.

-Use a tool like Slack List to find communities around your topic, and then (as usual) add a ton of value and interact with the members before posting a useful piece of content that includes a call to action to join your list, or linking directly to your landing page.
+Use a tool like Slofile to find communities around your topic, and then (as usual) add a ton of value and interact with the members before posting a useful piece of content that includes a call to action to join your list, or linking directly to your landing page.

-Sites like GrowthHackers, Triberr, FoodGawker, and Rockstar Finance are usually a collection of the most popular content in your industry.
-But you can also submit either teaser content to your opt-in offer, or your opt-in offer itself.
+Sites like GrowthHackers, Triberr, and FoodGawker are usually a collection of the most popular content in your industry.
+But you can also submit either teaser content to your opt-in offer or your opt-in offer itself.

-Webinars can be a great way to grow your email list and can convert a ton of your traffic and even people who didn’t know about you before hearing about your webinar into email subscribers.
+Webinars can be a great way to grow your email list and can convert a ton of your traffic.

-Both holding a webinar with the intent to sell, as well as list-building webinars are effective.
-The reason they grow your list so fast is because attendees register for the webinar with their email addresses, growing your list.
+Whether you’re hosting a webinar with the intent to sell or to build your list, both are effective.
+The reason they help grow your list quickly is that attendees register for the webinar with their email addresses, growing your list by leaps and bounds.